 Planned maintenance should be an ongoing project.
 The best way to get your construction equipment ready for winter is to keep it working its best year-round.
 Often, the problems that appear during winter are more indicative of neglect suffered over the course of the year than the specific risks posed by colder temperatures and poor weather.

-If you’re not already following your equipment’s scheduled service intervals, give the Carolina Cat service team a call today.
+If you’re not already following your equipment’s scheduled service intervals, give the Carolina Cat service team a call at (704) 440-5601 or contact us online today.
 We can put together a comprehensive planned maintenance plan for your entire fleet that simplifies your service requirements and saves you money, all year long.